Deliveroo Driver Accountants

 Deliveroo Driver Accountants FAQs

-Common questions about Deliveroo rider tax returns, expenses, mileage and Self Assessment.
+Common questions about Deliveroo rider tax returns, registration, expenses, mileage, HMRC reporting and Making Tax Digital.

-Many delivery riders operate on a self-employed basis, but your exact tax position depends on your working arrangements.
-If you are self-employed, you are responsible for declaring taxable income to HMRC.
+Many delivery riders, including Deliveroo riders, operate on a self-employed basis, but your exact tax position depends on your working arrangements.
+If you are self-employed, you are responsible for registering with HMRC, declaring your income and paying your own Income Tax and National Insurance.
+We can confirm your position if you are unsure.

-Possible allowable expenses may include business-use mileage, bicycle or vehicle costs, insurance, phone costs, data costs, delivery equipment, protective clothing and other work-related costs.
-The claim depends on your records and the method used.
+Allowable expenses may include business mileage or vehicle running costs, bicycle costs, insurance, phone and data costs, delivery bags and equipment, protective clothing, tolls, parking for business journeys and other work-related costs.
+What you can claim depends on your records and the expense method you use.

-Parking fines, penalties and similar charges are generally not allowable business expenses for tax purposes.
+No. Parking fines, penalties and similar charges are generally not allowable business expenses for tax purposes.
+Parking fees for genuine business journeys, however, are usually allowable.

 Yes.
-We can help organise your records, calculate your taxable profit, prepare your Self Assessment tax return and guide you on allowable expenses and HMRC payment details.
+We help Deliveroo riders, couriers and delivery drivers organise their records, calculate taxable profit, prepare and file the Self Assessment tax return, and advise on allowable expenses and HMRC payment dates.
+Contact us for a free initial consultation.